 This type of on-site SEO work would increase the number of organic keywords the website ranks for in Google, Yahoo, and Bing as well as the average ranking positions in the SERPs, which leads to an increase in the total amount of traffic.

-As you can see, SEO works to improve the visibility and traffic for a website so the business can get more quality leads, customers, and sales.
+As you can see, SEO works to improve the search engine visibility and traffic for a website so the business can get more quality leads, customers, and sales.

 Search Engine Optimization Process Explained

 Search engine optimization works to improve your website’s position in the search results pages.
 The process of search engine optimization is to make your site rank as high as possible in search engines such as Google so you can increase organic traffic.
 SEO works with on-page and off-page factors to increase keyword rankings and organic visibility in the SERPs.